simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 If you are viewing files mounted from another machine, the system clocks on both machines should be roughly in agreement.

-## Debug output

-You can add `--debug[=N]` to the command line to log debug output.
-This will be logged to the file `hledger-ui.log` in the current directory.
-N ranges from 1 (least output, the default) to 9 (maximum output).

 # ENVIRONMENT